 Well, that’s a really interesting question.
 I would say, just as with any therapy, it’s important to ask yourself the reasons why you wish to jump into such a career.
 Often somebody wants to become a therapist because, on some level, maybe even subconsciously, they wish to cure or help themselves with issues that they have.
 They feel that by training in this field they will sort themselves out.
 So it’s important to be aware of any agenda that you might have.
 If you are considering becoming a hypnotherapist I would look around and see what you think may be right for you or not right for you.
 Perhaps have a session with a hypnotherapist in London or close to where you live.
 See how you feel or think about the session and if the hypnotherapy approach suits you.

 Of course there are many different ways that one can approach different concerns.
 For example, anxiety can be treated through hypnotherapy, but it can also be treated through cognitive behavioural therapy (CBT), NLP or EMDR.
 EMDR is a wonderful approach which about a reprogramming and desensitizing of the way that we look through our eyes.
 EMDR can help with anxiety, trauma, memories and stress.

 So there are many different approaches and you might ask yourself if you prefer one approach in particular.
 Often a CBT therapist will only do CBT and an NLP practitioner will only use NLP.
 However you may decide that it’s useful to have a number of different approaches in your skill set.
 Then when a client says something or raises an issue, you have an intuition or a feeling of what would work at that present moment for you to respond or say.

 As a hypnotherapist in London, have you had any challenging or interesting clients?

 I find each client to be really fascinating and interesting because it’s always interesting how people think about their lives.
 I’ve had a few people with interesting concerns, so that might be an interesting phobia.
-For example, I had somebody who had a phobia of holes or bumps.
+For example, I had somebody who had a phobia of holes or bumps, known as Typophobia.
 I was really happy that I was able to help them in one session, which was great.
-In the past, when I worked in Golders Green, North London, I had people who asked me to carryout past life regression hypnotherapy.
-This involves taking somebody through memories into their memories before they were born.
-You then help them use that information, the imagery that appears, to help them with whatever they’re concerned about right now in the present day.
+In the past, when I worked in Golders Green, North London, I had people who asked me to carry out past life regression hypnotherapy.
+This involves taking somebody through memories and into their memories before they were born.
+You then help them use that information, the imagery that appears, to help them with whatever they’re concerned about, right now, in the present day.